 Come and visit

-Would you like to see the bison yourself?
+Would you like to see the European bison yourself?
 That's possible!
 These are your options:

 Next to the largest dune lake of the bison area Kraansvlak.
 During hot summer days frequently visited by the bison.

-The bison regularly pass the lake to drink water from the little lake near the Observation pont.
-Also, they often graze or eat acorns under the big oaks along the enclosure fence at the path from the railway tunnel towards the Observation point.
+The bison regularly pass the lake to drink water from the little lake near the Observation point.
+They also often eat acorns under the big oak trees along the fence that goes from the railway tunnel towards the Observation point.
 Sometimes they can be spotted from this path.